yan-soon/tp/docs/DeveloperGuide.md

 * stores required modules that are on the Computer Science curriculum, in the `RequiredCommandStorage` class.
 * stores all General Education modules available in NUS, in the `GemCommandStorage` class.

+### Design considerations

+We chose to set up the Storage classes, with the sole purpose of extracting and parsing JSON data so that GradPad can interact with it.

+### Rationale

+This is done so that the `RequiredCommand` and `GemCommand` classes do not have to worry about data retrieval and storage, such that they can focus on executing the command logic.

+The two Storage classes are separated to avoid cluttering up `RequiredCommandStorage`, due to the hefty size of General Education Modules.

 ### Nusmods component

 ![Structure of the Nusmods Component](images/NusmodsClassDiagram.png)